 「彼が何をやりたいのかっていうのも、彼から聞かなくても、お互いわかるという。長い期間ではな語ったけれども、まあ、1番幸せな時期だったんですよ。」

-“I don’t feel like I want to make it at all.
-I don’t even want to see it.
-But I understand what he wants to do… I get that there are people who want to see that kind of thing.
+“I have absolutely no desire to make something like that.
+I don’t even want to watch it.
+But I understand what he is trying to do… I get that there is an audience who wants to see that kind of thing.
 But I’m good.
-I’m satisfied doing my own thing.”
+I am perfectly satisfied doing my own thing.”

 (Original Text in Japanese)